llyzhng/mixcr-tools/README.md

 Helper scripts to process clone tables from [MiXCR](https://docs.milaboratories.com/)

+Only dependency is R package `optparse`.

-1. Combine two clones tables for different chains (e.g. clones_IGL.tsv and clones_IGK.tsv)
+1. Combine two clones tables (e.g. clones_IGL.tsv and clones_IGK.tsv)

      The readFraction and/or uniqueUMIFraction is recalculated for the merged table